Coronavirus digest: Restaurants in Germany criticize new restrictions | DW | 08.01.2022

 A fourth wave is currently sweeping through the country and placing the health sector under strain.

-The Philippines on Saturday reported a record number of new daily CVID-19 infections.
+The Philippines on Saturday reported a record number of new daily COVID-19 infections.

 The country's health department reported there had been 26,458 COVID-19 cases, making it the highest daily toll recorded over a 24 hour period since the start of the global pandemic.
 There were 265 deaths bringing the total number to 52,135.